 Place the correctly sized white pad that fits your floor buffer onto the required pad driver.
 Lean the floor buffer back and attach the pad driver to the main driver.
 Lower the machine back to its resting position.

 Apply your floor restoring solution.
 Something similar to our Floor Finish Restorer is ideal.
 There are several ways to accomplish this.
 Two of the most popular are: 1.
 To use a mop and bucket and mop the solution on before buffing.
 Or, 2.
-Fill a squirt bottle with the buffing solution and water, to spray the solution down in front of your machine as you buff.
+Fill a spray bottle with the buffing solution and water, to spray the solution down in front of your machine as you buff.
 You can also do a combination of both of these to make the job even easier.

-Step 3) Buffing with Your Machine
+Buffing with Your Machine -

 Loosen the handle and adjust to a comfortable position.
 Lock handle into place.
 The handle should be resting slightly above your belt line.
 Take the power cord and uncoil it behind the machine.
 It is popular practice to sling the cord over one shoulder to have some control over it as you buff.
-Depress the safety start lever and pull up on the start up handles with both hands.
+Depress the safety start lever and pull up on the start-up handles with both hands.
 Make sure the butt of the handle is resting comfortably in your stomach, just above your belt line.
 Slowly start to rotate the machine from side to side (following the complete instruction found in the paragraph below).
 Do not fight the machine, just let it flow.
 If you run into trouble just release the hand levers, and the machine will shut down.